MINDbasedHealing

 to life stressors, symptoms of IBS are responsible for much of the sufferer’s stress, which in

-3. Family history – IBS and disorders of the gut tend to run in families.
+turn may maintain or worsen the symptoms. - Family history – IBS and disorders of the gut tend to run in families.
 There may be a genetic component to this.
 Still, it is also believed that the models of illness presented from one generation to the next may also play a factor (focusing on the same symptoms and issues as our parents).

 IBS is Not All in Your Head